bitcoin-ring/boltring-docs/docs/getting-started.md

 CoinCorner launched the Bolt Card in May 2022.
 They offer many Bitcoin-related services for users and merchants, including a custodial lightning wallet and fiat exchange services.

+!!! tip
+    Before creating an account with CoinCorner, make sure their service is available in your [country](https://www.coincorner.com/Countries?AffiliateId=126082)[^1]

 If you sign up with CoinCorner, you can easily pair your BoltRing with their mobile lightning wallet using any NFC-capable iPhone or Android device.
 The pairing procedure is the same as with the Bolt Card.
 Use our referral link to sign up: